-Successful graduates of the Medical Office Assistant, Medical Coding and Billing, Clinical Medical Assistant I and Clinical Medical Assistant II programs will be awarded a 'Career Diploma'.
-Phlebotomy/EKG Technician graduates will be awarded a 'Certificate'.
+Successful graduates of the Medical Billing and Coding, Clinical Medical Assistant I will be awarded a 'Career Diploma'.
+Phlebotomy Technician graduates will be awarded a 'Certificate'.

 - Composition: Demonstrate effective writing, research, documentation, and critical thinking skills. - Communication: Communicate effectively, reflect critically, problem-solve logically, and apply these skills to achieve personal and professional goals. - Professional Development: Evaluate and apply skills that enhance academic, professional, and personal success. - Demonstrate competencies in program specific educational objectives. - Employ the highest standards, ethical, and legal values in healthcare practice. - Embody professional behaviors as defined by the discipline of the healthcare profession.